 Skip to content

-To facilitate scripts in obtaining relevant runtime status information, DataFlux Func directly embeds some variables in the script context that can be used directly.
+To facilitate scripts in obtaining relevant runtime status information, DataFlux Func has directly built some variables in the script context that can be used directly.

 Built-in Variable Type Scope Description Example Value